Skip to main content

 Frequently Asked Questions

-Ancient Wars: Sparta Definitive Edition is a casual role playing game with historical theme.
+Ancient Wars: Sparta Definitive Edition is a tactical city builder game with economy, medieval and historical themes.

 Ancient Wars: Sparta Definitive Edition is available on PC and Windows.